Death of Ayrton Senna: State funeral

 Senna's body returned to Brazil on 4 May 1994.
 The Italian Air Force offered to fly the coffin back to Brazil, but the Senna family wished that it return home in a Brazilian plane.
 Contrary to airline policy and out of respect, Senna's coffin was allowed to be flown back to his home country in the passenger cabin, rather than the cargo hold, of a McDonnell-Douglas MD-11 airliner (reg.
 PP-VOQ) operated by national airline VARIG, accompanied by his distraught younger brother, Leonardo, and close friends.
 The plane was escorted by fighter jets into São Paulo–Guarulhos International Airport, where it was met by the São Paulo mayor Paulo Maluf and the state's governor Luiz Antônio Fleury Filho.
 Eight cadets from the Military Police Academy mounted guard as a fire engine carried the coffin on the 20-mile (32.2 km) journey into the city.
 Leading the motorcade were 17 police motorbikes, and 2,500 policemen lined the route to keep the crowds at bay.
-Senna's body lay in state at the Legislative Assembly building in Ibirapuera Park, and was visited inside the building by over 200,000 people.
+Senna's body lay in state at the Legislative Assembly building in Ibirapuera Park, and was visited inside the building by more than 200,000 people.

 Senna's funeral took place in São Paulo on 5 May 1994.
-It is estimated that the whole ceremony and procession was attended by more than a million people, it was the largest funeral procession in the city's history.
+It is estimated that the whole ceremony and procession was attended by about three million people; it was the largest funeral procession in the city's history.
 Following the lying-in-state, a 21-gun salute was fired by the 2nd Artillery Brigade.
 Seven Brazilian Air Force jets flew in a diamond formation as the funeral procession made its way to Morumbi Cemetery.
 Senna's grave bears the epitaph "Nada pode me separar do amor de Deus", translated to "Nothing can separate me from the love of God" (Romans 8:38–39).